 - Press the button (AUTO).
-The indication $\Rightarrow$ page 124, fig. 92 (7) is visible. - Turn the temperature selector to adjust the desired temperature inside the vehicle.
-We recommend you adjust the temperature to 22°C (72°F).
+The indication ⇒ page 123, fig. 90 (7) is visible. - Turn the temperature selector to adjust the desired temperature inside the vehicle.
+We recommend 22°C (72°F).

-A comfortable interior climate is quickly reached when a temperature of 22°C (72°F) is set in automatic mode.
+A comfortable interior climate is quickly reached when a temperature of +22°C (72°F) is set in automatic mode.
 Therefore, we recommend you not to change this adjustment, except as necessary to suit individual preferences or particular circumstances.
-The passenger compartment temperature can be set between +18°C (64°F) and +29°C (86°F).
+It is possible to select interior temperatures from +18°C (64°F) up to +29°C (86°F).
 If a lower or higher temperature is selected, LO or HI are respectively displayed on the screen.
-These are approx.

-imate temperatures which may slightly vary depending on the outside conditions.
+These are approximate temperatures which may slightly vary depending on the outside conditions.